 Me and my mother near Tiwilit, Mauritania — January 2015

-My goals in life are (trying to) live simply, work patiently, read widely, remember everything, and accepting that I will fail most of the time.
+My intention is to (try to) live simply, work patiently, read widely, spread peace, and accept that I will fail often.

 Some of the things I’m interested in are:

-education and literacy, travel, linguistics (Mande languages), Islamic studies, history, language learning (particularly Spanish, French, and Arabic), camping, writing, West Africa, Mediterranean Europe, notebooks, podcasts, Wikipedia, science fiction and epic fantasy novels, walking, coasts and mountains, photography, iOS, and the environment.
+education and literacy, travel, linguistics (Mande languages), Islamic studies, history, language learning (particularly Spanish, French, and Arabic), camping, writing, West Africa, Mediterranean Europe, agriculture, cooking, notebooks, podcasts, Wikipedia, fantasy novels, walking, coasts and mountains, photography, iOS, and the environment.

 Why Among the Stones?

 So what is Among the Stones?
-That’s a difficult question.
-It’s definitely (1) a travelogue of some sort but not on the scale of some lifestyle/travel blogs I’ve seen.
-It serves as a public (2) journal about some of the things I’ve been thinking about.
-There are (3) links to different posts around the web.
-It is a place to update and motivate myself and others to continue (4) writing.
-I want to blog (and maybe microcast) my creative processes.
-I had originally thought Among the Stones would focus on (5) mobile technology while traveling.
-I want to write more about that but real life and other interests are my priorities right now.
-I’m still a nerd, just one out of water.
-And by that I mean not sitting inside at a computer.
-Lastly, I’m slowly weening myself off Twitter and Instagram and maintaining my own (6) microblog and (7) photos page.
+It’s a travelogue of some sort.
+It serves as a public journal on things I think about.
+There are links to different posts around the web.
+It is a place to update and motivate myself to continue writing.
+I had originally thought I would focus on mobile technology while traveling, but my interest is waning.
+Lastly, there is a microblog and photos page.